MatteoCaldana/rust-lbm/README.md

 This will execute the [visualization demo](./src/bin/main.rs) locally.

 ### Tests
-To verify the correctness of the code we compare the velocity field of the lid-driven cavity benchmark at the center of the domain with reference data from ["U. Ghia, K. N. Ghia, C. T. Shin, High-Re solutions for incompressible flow using Navier-Stokes equations and multigrid method"](https://www.sciencedirect.com/science/article/pii/0021999182900584).
+To verify the correctness of the code we use the following unit tests:
+1. Compare the velocity field of the lid-driven cavity benchmark at the center of the domain with reference data from ["U. Ghia, K. N. Ghia, C. T. Shin, High-Re solutions for incompressible flow using Navier-Stokes equations and multigrid method"](https://www.sciencedirect.com/science/article/pii/0021999182900584).
+2. Run a channel flow simulaiton at low Reynolds (Poiseuille flow) and check the velocity profile at the outlet.

 ```bash
 cargo test --release